mikaelho/pythonista-gestures/README.md

 ## Fine-tuning gesture recognition

-If you need to control which hestires are recognized in which sitiation, you can override some methods.
+If you need to control which gestures are recognized in which situation, you can override some methods.

 For example, by default only one gesture recognizer will be successful, but if you want to enable both zooming (pinch) and panning at the same time, allow both recognizers: